Police brace for more protests in wake of Southport stabbings

 “It simply will not be tolerated.”

-Meanwhile, Thames Valley Police said they were aware of a “potential planned protest” this weekend and that officers would “swiftly respond” if it escalated into violent disorder.
+Meanwhile, Thames Valley Police said they are aware of a “potential planned protest” this weekend and that officers will “swiftly respond” if it escalates into violent disorder.

-South Yorkshire Police said they were also “aware of a planned protest” and there may be “an increased police presence across the county”.
+South Yorkshire Police said they are also “aware of a planned protest” and there may be “an increased police presence across the county”.

-In Northern Ireland, the PSNI said it was aware of calls “to block roads using women and children” and for a march to an Islamic centre.
+In Northern Ireland, the PSNI said it is aware of calls “to block roads using women and children” and for a march to an Islamic centre.

 Lord Hanson told LBC Radio that forces have the powers under intelligence-led policing to track “people who may be travelling to cause trouble and to cause conspiracy” and to use facial recognition technology and other evidence to bring prosecutions.